jlan84/sql-assignment/morning_lecture.md

 resources at the bottom of this document if you're interested in learning more about the underlying theory of relational databases.*

-*Second Note: there are non-relational databases (NoSQL/MongoDB, etc.) that store data with different contraints and mechanisms for relationships between data subsets.
+*Second Note: there are non-relational databases (NoSQL/MongoDB, etc.) that store data with different constraints and mechanisms for relationships between data subsets.
 We'll touch on these later in the course.*

 ## The RDBMS Data Model